Fading Puppy Syndrome (Failure to thrive) in Dogs

 Causes associated with environmental factors include:

-Congenital abnormalities (may not be immediately apparent) that may lead to failure to thrive include:
+Congenital abnormalities in puppies may not be immediately apparent, but they may lead to failure to thrive.

-• Physical defect in the lip, nose, soft and/or hard palate (from the presence of congenital abnormality cleft palate)
+Other more specific symptoms may be easy to recognize such as an enlarged, round head (from hydrocephalus), or a physical defect in the lip, nose, soft and/or hard palate (from the presence of congenital abnormality cleft palate).

 If a puppy is presented for treatment with suspected failure to thrive, supportive therapy is initiated immediately, prior to any diagnostics.
 If there is an identifiable underlying cause, this may be determined by bloodwork, urinalysis, and diagnostic imaging once the puppy is stabilized.